-H. Rationale
+I.H.
+Rationale

-1. General Permit Approach
+I.H.1.
+General Permit Approach

-A general permit for construction activities over one acre is an appropriate permitting approach for the following reasons:
+A General Permit for construction activities over one acre is an appropriate permitting approach for the following reasons:

-A general permit is an efficient method to establish the essential regulatory requirements for a broad range of construction activities under differing site conditions;
+A General Permit is an efficient method to establish the essential regulatory requirements for a broad range of construction activities under differing site conditions;

-A general permit is the most efficient method to handle the large number of construction stormwater permit applications;
+A General Permit is the most efficient method to handle the large number of construction stormwater permit applications;

-A general permit application process for coverage is far less onerous than that for individual permit and hence more cost effective;
+A General Permit application process for coverage is far less onerous than that for individual permit and hence more cost effective;

-A general permit is consistent with U.S. EPA's four-tier permitting strategy, the purpose of which is to use the flexibility provided by the Clean Water Act in designing a workable and efficient permitting system; and,
+A General Permit is consistent with U.S. EPA's four-tier permitting strategy, the purpose of which is to use the flexibility provided by the Clean Water Act in designing a workable and efficient permitting system; and,

-A general permit is designed to provide coverage for a group of related facilities or operations of a specific industry type or group of industries.
+A General Permit is designed to provide coverage for a group of related facilities or operations of a specific industry type or group of industries.
 It is appropriate when the discharge characteristics are sufficiently similar, and a standard set of permit requirements can effectively provide environmental protection and comply with water quality standards for discharges.
 In most cases, the general permit will provide sufficient and appropriate management requirements to protect the quality of receiving waters from discharges of stormwater from construction sites.

 There may be instances where a General Permit is not appropriate for a specific construction project.
 A Regional Water Board may require any discharger otherwise covered under this General Permit to apply for and obtain an individual permit or apply for coverage under a more specific General Permit.
 The Regional Water Board must determine that this General Permit does not provide adequate assurance that water quality will be protected, or that there is a site-specific reason why an individual permit should be required.